rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ludicrous.md

 ??? info "1.
 Prepare Secure Environments"
     1. Acquire five [Signing-Devices](airgapped-computer.md): three SeedSigners and two Coldcard Qs, each for one seed.
-    2. Set up **three secure spaces** for QR transfers in geographically distributed locations: private rooms with no windows or cameras, each equipped with a physical and electronic countermeasures, such as non-digital white noise generators, and privacy enclosures.
+    2. Set up **three secure spaces** for QR transfers in geographically distributed locations: private rooms with no windows or cameras, each equipped with a physical and electronic countermeasures, such as non-electronic white noise generators, and privacy enclosures.
     3. Install **privacy filters** on all [Signing-Device](airgapped-computer.md) and [Transaction-Manager](airgapped-computer.md) screens.
     4. Prepare **camera blockers** for the [Transaction-Managers](airgapped-computer.md).
     5. Obtain **tamper-evident seals** for the [Signing-Devices](airgapped-computer.md).